sudomateo/terraform-training/topics/getting-started/README.md

 - Initializing the configuration using `terraform init`.
 - Executing a plan using `terraform plan`.
 - Executing an apply using `terraform apply`.

-Change into the `example01` directory and execute some Terraform!